 of all.
 Let us remember that no one is able to give liberty to himself; and if the love of God has given us liberty, it is in order that, by this love in us, we may serve one another.
-He has made us free from self, free from independence, free from our own wills, to act as God acts, as He has acted in Christ&#8212; not to please ourselves, but to serve one another in love.
+He has made us free from self, free from independence, free from our own wills, to act as God acts, as He has acted in Christ -- not to please ourselves, but to serve one another in love.

-There is nothing more blessed in this world| than ministry in this kind.
+There is nothing more blessed in this world¦ than ministry in this kind.
 We shall quickly find how much faith is needed in order thereto, and how much of that holiness which keeps us near to God that we may draw strength from Him.
 May God teach us to keep near to Him every moment, that we may not in detail be following our own wills, even although on the whole we may be seeking to do His.

 I would here remark, that grace is required in these days to realise at the same time the two principles of brotherhood and the exercise of gifts; because the latter necessarily gives externally an appearance of superiority.
 The flesh, it is true, may use these gifts to seek an earthly superiority, instead of the love and service of others.
 The humility which seeks only the good of all, makes everything easy.
 In worship there is an entire equality of position.
 More holiness may give a nearness to God in which the worship will be more true, and will be a juster expression, and at the same time nearer to God, of the wants of the assembly.
 The Spirit of God will then act more immediately, and will produce a more intelligent development of the links of souls with God; so that there may be in this a difference of capacity.
 What we have to seek is spirituality; this is the principal thing.
 The priest was in a higher place than the Levite; and all the priests were one, save the high priest: this is our position as worshippers.
 There was another position, which was very blessed, and where God, as sovereign, assigned the occupation.
 This was the position of the Levite.
 The glory of the Levite was to do that which God gave him to do.
 A Merarite was not to touch the vessels of the sanctuary, nor a Kohathite the different parts of the tabernacle.
-The Gershonites and the Merarites had a more extensive charge&#8212;more oxen and chariots; but they were not entrusted with such precious things as the Kohathites.
+The Gershonites and the Merarites had a more extensive charge -- more oxen and chariots; but they were not entrusted with such precious things as the Kohathites.